Justin01Wu/others/aws/aws.md

 # AWS Learning

+## S3
+- An S3 object ACL is the only way to manage access to objects which are not owned by the bucket owner.
+  An AWS account that owns the bucket can grant another AWS account permission to upload objects.

 ## EC2
 - After the user has assigned a secondary private IP address to his instance, he needs to configure the operating system on that instance to recognize the secondary private IP address.